pgroonga/pgroonga.github.io/install/debian.md

 ## How to install on Debian GNU/Linux bookworm {#install-on-bookworm}

 On bookworm, follow the same installation procedure as trixie.
-See/Please refer [trixie](#install-on-trixie).
+Please refer to [trixie](#install-on-trixie).

 That's all!